Ergodic Formalism for topological Attractors and historic behavior: Applications of the ergodic formalism and proofs of mains theorems

-Strongly transitive maps (or sets) appears profusely in dynamics (\footnote{ All expanding maps of a connected compact manifold, transitive circle homeomorphisms, transitive translations of a compact metrizable topological group and the shift map $\sigma:\Sigma_n^+\circlearrowleft$, $n\ge2$, are examples of strongly transitive maps.
-Moreover, one can use $f|_{\ca_j}$ of item (5) in Theorem~\ref{TheoremFatErgodicAttractors} to produce many more examples of strongly transitive maps.}) and Theorem~\ref{TheoremUEorHB} presents a dichotomy for those maps, a strongly transitive map is either uniquely ergodic or has abundance of historic behavior.
-Moreover, this theorem shows a strong connection between the statistical behavior of generic orbits and the set of the invariant probabilities.
+Strongly transitive maps (or sets) appears profusely in dynamics $($\footnote{ All transitive, continuous and piecewise monotone interval maps, expanding maps of a connected compact manifold, transitive circle homeomorphisms, transitive translations of a compact metrizable topological group, the shift map $\sigma:\Sigma_n^+\circlearrowleft$, $n\ge2$ and Viana's maps are examples of strongly transitive maps.
+Moreover, one can use $f|_{\ca_j}$ of item {\em (5)} in Theorem~\ref{TheoremFatErgodicAttractors} to produce many examples of strongly transitive maps.
+See also \cite{PV} to more examples and properties of strongly transitive maps.}$)$ and Theorem~\ref{TheoremUEorHB} presents a dichotomy for those maps, a strongly transitive map is either uniquely ergodic or has abundance of historic behavior.
+Moreover, this theorem shows a strong connection between the statistical behavior of generic orbits and the set of the invariant probability measures.